luongthanhlam/android-dual-sim/README.md

 # android-dual-sim
-Android SMS manager for dual sim phones is a simple SMSManager to send the SMS from dual SIM.
+Android SMS manager for dual sim phones is a simple library to send the SMS from dual SIM.

 ## Example
     Telephony telephony = Telephony.getInstance(context);